Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-All clues are descriptive and avoid answer words.
-They clearly point to the correct answer without being too obvious.
+The clues are very specific to 'Toy Story' and avoid any answer words or synonyms.
+They cover various aspects of the plot and characters without being overly broad.
+The clues are distinct and provide a good understanding of why 'Toy Story' is the correct answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer